Frontierland: Disneyland Park (Paris)

 Located in the area that is traditionally occupied by Adventureland, Frontierland at Disneyland Park opened with Euro Disneyland in 1992.
 Unlike all of the other instances, this instance has an elaborate backstory concerning the town of Thunder Mesa, founded by Henry Ravenswood to support the mining of Big Thunder Mountain.
 This backstory also serves as the foundation for several of the attractions, such as Phantom Manor, a version of the popular Haunted Mansion attraction that can be found at some of the other parks featuring a Western theme and a darker tone to fit in with the rest of Frontierland.
 The land is the largest of all of the Frontierlands thus far, containing the entire Rivers of the Far West within its borders.

-Two riverboats circle the river here, the Molly Brown and the Mark Twain.
-Critter Corral was an old area of the land converted into Woody Roundup, a meet and greet area with Woody from Toy Story and Jessie from Toy Story 2.
-It was later rethemed into an Arendelle market for the Frozen Fun season and is currently used as a special meet and greet environment for the Signature Experience in the Lion King and Jungle Festival.
+Two riverboats circle the river here, the Molly Brown and the Mark Twain and can be boarded at the Thunder Mesa Riverboat Landing.
+Critter Corral was an old area of the land converted into Woody Roundup, a meet and greet area with Woody from Toy Story along with Jessie and Bullseye from Toy Story 2.
+On the shores of the Rivers of the Far West is Frontierland Playground (formerly named Pocahontas Indian Village), a children’s playground themed to resemble a traditional Native American village.
 The land is converted into 'Halloweenland' in October, with many pumpkins and other scary characters lurking around every corner.
-Frontierland borders Adventureland and the Central Plaza of Main Street USA via Fort Comstock.
+Frontierland borders Adventureland and the Central Plaza of Main Street, U.S.A. via Fort Comstock.

-In October 2008, for the first time in Disney history Jack Skellington and Sally from Tim Burton's The Nightmare Before Christmas made appearances as meet and greet characters in Halloween and Christmas overlay.
-They were situated outside Phantom Manor.
+In October 2008, Jack Skellington and Sally from the 1993 film The Nightmare Before Christmas made appearances as meet and greet characters in Halloween and Christmas overlay.
+They are situated outside Phantom Manor.